Email this page to a friend

 What does this have to do with economics?
 Well at some level, everything.
 Let’s consider the economic realities of the last couple of years…

-So I say, that no theorist will be able to develop an economic theory that can predict or prevent such a breakdown unless that theory takes into account the state of consciousness of its participants.
+So I say, that no theorist will be able to develop an economic theory that can predict or prevent such a breakdown unless that theory takes into account the prevalent culture and the state of consciousness of its participants (and also takes responsibility for it).
 It’s not a function of economics as one usually thinks of it; it’s a function of integrity….the integrity of the system design itself and the intelligence, integrity and trustworthiness of those who are its participants.

 In fact, I predict or conclude, that there is no economic system that can work or will work in a sustainable manner if it doesn’t address and help repair this aspect of reality, because whenever a system appears to be working smoothly, there could emerge those who will have an incentive to “game” the system for their own benefit and when their strategy begins to work and others join in, eventually too many participants will become too important to be prosecuted, too sly to be caught, too dangerous to be opposed, or too big to fail.
 And their behavior will eventually cause a systemic failure of the system as a whole.